Tervola

+The municipal coat of arms is inspired by the agricultural history of Tervola.
+The crane in the coat of arms refers to the swamps, from which a large part of the area's fields were cleared.
+The onion, in turn, is one of the plant species that thrives in these fields.
+The coat of arms was designed by Ahti Hammar and was adopted on February 15, 1957.

 History

 Tervola is named after its first Finnish settler, a Savonian named Olli Paavonpoika Tervonen, mentioned on a tax list from the year 1579.
 The part of the Kemijoki between Paakkola and Rovaniemi was essentially uninhabited before his family's arrival.

 The area was originally subordinate to Kemi, becoming a chapel community in 1627 under the name Lapinniemi, while the settlement name Tervola was first mentioned in 1796.
 Tervola became an independent parish in 1860.